SSBMTonberry/emu-jukebox/external_libs/include/imgui/docs/README.md

 [![Build Status](https://travis-ci.org/ocornut/imgui.svg?branch=master)](https://travis-ci.org/ocornut/imgui)
 [![Coverity Status](https://scan.coverity.com/projects/4720/badge.svg)](https://scan.coverity.com/projects/4720)

-_(This library is free but needs your support to sustain its development.
+_(This library is free but needs your support to sustain its develoeboxnt.
 There are many desirable features and maintenance ahead.
 If you are an individual using dear imgui, please consider donating via Patreon or PayPal.
-If your company is using dear imgui, please consider financial support (e.g. sponsoring a few weeks/months of development).
-I can invoice for technical support, custom development etc. Email: omarcornut at gmail)._
+If your company is using dear imgui, please consider financial support (e.g. sponsoring a few weeks/months of develoeboxnt).
+I can invoice for technical support, custom develoeboxnt etc. Email: omarcornut at gmail)._

 Monthly donations via Patreon:
 <br>[![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/imgui)